onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 2/02_Restarting applications.md

 ### Restarting applications

-There are several ways to restart an application, each one with some differences that makes them very useful.
+There are several ways to restart an application, each one with some differences that make them very useful.

 Try: